IBM/docker101/lab1.md

 # Step 1: Run your first container

+First, we are going to use the Docker CLI to run your first container.
+We will run an ubuntu container, and run the `bash` process inside that container.

 1. Open a terminal on your local computer

-2. Run `docker run –it ubuntu bash`
+2. Run `docker run -it ubuntu bash`

-Use the Docker CLI to run your first container.
-We will run a ubuntu container, and run the `bash` process inside that container.
-The `-it` flags start the container in "interactive" mode, so that we can use bash commands inside the container directly from our local terminal.
+Use the `docker run` command to run the ubuntu container with the `bash` command.
+The `-it` flags start the container in "interactive" mode, so that we can interact with the container directly from our local terminal.

 ```sh
 $ docker run -it ubuntu bash